StairwayB/pundit_roles/README.md

 ```

 The `authorize!` method will return a hash of permitted attributes and associations for the corresponding action that the
 user has access to.
 What you do with that is your business.
+You may pass this hash to a serializer to limit what attributes
+are returned, or use it to sanitize create and update parameters.
+See the [Strong params](#strong-params) section.
 Accessors for each segment look like this:
 ```ruby
 permitted[:attributes][:show] # ex. returns => [:username, :name, :avatar, :is_confirmed, :created_at]
 permitted[:attributes][:create] # ex. returns => [:username, :email, :password, :password_confirmation]